 Brainard Lake is surrounded by subalpine forest set in a glacially-carved valley.
-The craggy peaks of the Continental Divide provide a spectacular backdrop for visitors to enjoy.
+The peaks of the Continental Divide loom to the west.
 With a wide variety of year-round outdoor recreation opportunities available, Brainard Lake Recreation Area (BLRA) is the most popular destination on the Boulder Ranger District.

 Recreational shooting closures exist in this area.
+Hunting is allowed in accordance with regulations set by the Colorado Parks & Wildlife.
 Click here for more information.

 Welcome to the Canyon Lakes Ranger District!
 Located in north-central Colorado, the Canyon Lakes Ranger District of the Roosevelt National Forest encompasses approximately 650,000 acres, mostly in Larimer County.
 The Canyon Lakes Ranger District offers visitors a variety of recreation opportunities throughout the year, and also provides for traditional uses, such as permits for firewood gathering and grazing.
 We are home to four wilderness areas, three national recreation trails, two historic districts, and Colorado’s only Wild and Scenic River.
 State Highways 34, 36 and 14 allow for easy access to one of our many hiking trails, campgrounds, four-wheel drive roads, and lakes and streams.
 Stop by our office in Fort Collins and we’ll be glad to help you discover the many great reasons to visit your national forest.

 Located along the I-70 corridor of Clear Creek County in the town of Idaho Springs, Clear Creek Ranger District manages approximately 200,000 acres in four different counties.
 Come climb a mountain 14,000 feet above the ocean's tides, take a relaxing drive through the Rocky Mountains, or wet your fishing line in one of the many alpine lakes and streams.
 Your public lands await you at the Clear Creek Ranger District.